becodeorg/the-start-up-makeEasy/README.md

    - website shop

  ####  page numbers
-   - mim 2 pages
+   - min 2 pages

  ####  objection of web
-   - our product is wesites
+   - our product is websites

  ####  language we use
    - html